NJ Schools Offering CNA Training

 Certified Nurse Aide Training

 The New Jersey Department of Health and Senior Services (NJDHSS) approves this program; training runs parallel to the curriculum set forth by the NJDHSS and prepares students to take the written examination and skills evaluation administered by the agency.
-Students can expect to spend 90 hours undertaking CNA training, merging 40 hours of clinical experience at long-term care facilities with 50 hours of classroom and lab learning.
+Students can expect to spend 90 hours undertaking CNA training, merging 40 hours of clinical experience at long-term care facilities with 50 hours of classroom and lab learning at the Atlantic City campus.
 Graduates can seek employment at hospitals, as well as adult daycare, long-term care and assisted-living facilities.